 Me: You do realise that the Doctor is killing him, don’t you?

 Sue: WHAT?
-You have got to be kidding me.
+You must be joking!

-The Sixth Doctor and Peri head for the exit.
+After the Time Lords bid each other farewell, the Sixth Doctor and Peri head for the exit.

 Peri: After you.

-The Doctor: No, After you
+The Doctor: No, after you.

 Sue: Why are you making me watch this?
-This is wrong.
+This is wrong!

 Me: I know.

-Me: He’s looking for the exit.
+Me: He’s probably searching for the exit.